burger

 Create your initial prompt

-Your initial prompt is your most important.
+Your initial prompt is the most important step.
 It sets the stage for follow-ups and refinements.

 The initial prompt should provide a broad overview of the task and the general direction you want AI to take toward your goal.